 About David & Alana

-After years of growing her own yoga practice, it became clear to Alana that the time had come for her to teach.
-She completed her first 200 hour Yoga Teacher Training in the summer of 2010 with Tias and Surya Little, Linda Spackman, and Nicholai Bachman at Prajna Yoga in Santa Fe, NM.
-Upon completion of her first yoga teacher training, she began another and completed that second 200 hour Yoga Teacher Training with Yoga on High (based in Columbus, Ohio) in the summer of 2011.
-She also assisted two 200 hour Yoga Teacher Trainings at The Yoga Place in North Canton.
+After years of growing and developing her own yoga practice, Alana realized the time had come for her to teach.
+She completed her first 200 hour Yoga Teacher Training in the summer of 2010 with Tias and Surya Little, Linda Spackman, and Nicolai Bachman at Prajna Yoga in Santa Fe, NM.
+Upon completion of her first Teacher Training, she began another and completed her second 200 hour Yoga Teacher Training with Yoga on High (in Columbus, Ohio) in the summer of 2011.

-Her practice grew very deeply and in many transformative ways under the guidance of Ji Hyang Padma during the summer of 2006 at the OMEGA Institute in Rhinebeck, New York.
+Her practice then continued to grow and deepen in many transformative ways under the guidance of Ji Hyang Padma during the summer of 2006, when Alana lived and worked at the OMEGA Institute in Rhinebeck, New York.
+Since then, her meditation practice has blossomed and was further deepened by her participation in a 10 day Vipassana Retreat in Michigan in December 2013, which brought an even greater depth to her experience.

-In addition to her asana and meditation practices, the practice of Vedic Chant has become very dear to Alana’s heart.
+In addition to asana and meditation, the practice of Vedic Chant has become very dear to Alana’s heart.
 She treasures her relationship with her chanting teacher Linda Spackman with whom she has been studying privately since 2016.
-She also cherishes each opportunity that has come her way to study Vedic Chant with Sonia Nelson and Deborah Kuryan.
+She also cherishes each opportunity that has come her way to study Vedic Chant with Sonia Nelson and Deborah Kuryan, teachers in the lineage of Krishnamacharya (often called the "Father of Modern Yoga") and direct students of his son, T.K.V.
+Desikachar.

 ~